sankarprasanth7/pivotal-certification-practice/dependency-injection/README.md

 Dependency injection using **Java configuration**

 - With Java config approach, you don’t put annotations into your business classes anymore.
-Instead, you write a separate Java configuration class to configure the dependency injection by instantiating the objects directly.
+Instead, you write a separate Java configuration class to configure the dependency injection by instantiating the objects directly.(Refer to **AppConfig**)